8x8-dxi/ContactNowAPI/REPORTING.md

             format: 'json',
             action: 'read',
             urn: cdr.urn,
-            table: cdr.qtable// This is required for tartgeting the table hoding the record }
+            table: cdr.qtable// This is required for targeting the table holding the record }
     };